No. 19 San Diego State holds off Wyoming 69-66 in MW tourney

 Despite the effective defensive game plan, Wyoming finished the first half 10 of 22 from the floor, including 5 of 11 from 3-point range.
 There were 11 ties and four lead changes in the first half.

-Wyoming: The Cowboys finished the tournament 23 of 52 (44.2%) from 3-point range after hitting 11 of 27 on Wednesday against San Jose State and 12 of 25 against San Diego State.
+Wyoming: The Cowboys, the Mountain West’s leading 3-point shooting team after draining 239 shots from beyond the arc, finished the tournament 23 of 52 (44.2%) from 3-point range after hitting 11 of 27 on Wednesday against San Jose State and 12 of 25 against San Diego State.
 Wyoming’s 48% shooting from long range was the highest percentage allowed by the Aztecs all season.

 San Diego State: The Aztecs are staring at an eight or nine seed for the NCAA Tournament at this point, but are hoping to move up to as high as a six seed if they can win the Mountain West tourney.